itswadesh/anne-docs2/docs/super-admin-manual.md

 In this section, you will sync images with the server, sync auto complete, and sync with es etc.

+> Note - while uploading image, restricted platfrom url not allowed, like google dive and dropbox

 - In sidebar , go to Settings → Sync.

 ![Image](./anne/sync.png)